LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 I guess the reason for JPL altering the rule is be less restrictive and allow direct usage of 2D arrays and pointers to pointers.
 Pointers are a large data type, so NASA may have wanted to reduce stack usage by decreasing holding value pointers.
 Most of the time though you will only ever need two levels of indirection, but programming is programming and there are exceptions with justification.
-These cases are pretty rare, so sticking to two levels is much prefered.
+These cases are pretty rare, so sticking to two levels is much preferred.
 Below are some examples from MISRA C advisory rule 17.5.
 ```
 int8_t * s1;    /* compliant */